AlexBossss/rsschool-cv/cv.md

 **About me** <Br>
 My goal is to start a career as a Front-end developer.
 I want to find a job in a company, where I get lots of interesting and hard tasks.
 I want to work and study more to become a confident specialist.
 The more difficult task I get the better for me.
-I love studying and learning new things that's why I enroll this course. <hr>
+I love studying and learning new things that's why I enroll this course.
+---
 **Skills**<br>
 * Front-end: <br>
 Basic knowledge of **HTML, CSS, JS**.
 Acquainted with **node.js, yarn, gulp, SASS(SCSS)** .
 Working with